Authentication

 • locale is optional — one of 'en' | 'es' | 'nl'.
 It controls the language of the verification email; unknown values fall back to 'en'.

-• Duplicate emails return a duplicate_email error you can catch via PluralizeError.
+• Duplicate emails return an email_taken error you can catch via PluralizeError.

 • inviteToken is required when the app's signup mode is invite_only (see below).